Carolina wren: Description

 At 12.5 to 14 cm long, with a 29 cm wingspan and a weight of about 18 to 23 g, the Carolina wren is a fairly large wren; the second largest in the United States species after the cactus wren.
 Among standard measurements, the wing chord is 5.4 to 6.4 cm, the tail is 4.5 to 5.6 cm, the culmen is 1.4 to 1.8 cm and the tarsus is 2 to 2.3 cm.
 Sexual dimorphism is slight with males being larger than their mates.
 A study indicated that of 42 mated pairs, every male but one was larger than the female of the pair.
 The males were on average 11 percent heavier along with having longer wing chords.

-Several differences are seen among the subspecies.
 For T. l. ludovicianus, the crown is rich brown that appears more chestnut-colored on its rump and upper tail coverts.
 Shoulders and greater coverts are a rich brown, with a series of small white dots on the lesser primary coverts.
 The secondary coverts are rich brown with a darker brown barring on both webs; the bars on the primaries are on the outerwebs only, but darker and more noticeable.
 The rectrices are brown with 18 to 20 bars that span across the tail.
 The white supercilious streak borders thinly with a black above and below, and extends above and beyond its shoulders.
 The ear coverts are speckled gray and grayish-black.
 Its chin and throat are grey that becomes buff on its chest, flank and belly, though the latter two are of a warmer color.
 The underwing coverts sport a grayish buff color.
-Its iris is reddish-brown, the upper mandible is lemon-colored and paler at the base and lower mandible.
-The legs are flesh-colored.
+Its iris is reddish-brown, the upper mandible is dark gray to pinkish-gray, paler at the base and on the lower mandible.
+The legs are light pinkish to yellowish-brown color.

-As for the other subspecies in contrast to T. l. ludovicianus, T. l. berlandieri is of a slightly smaller build, but possesses a larger bill, the upperparts are duller brown with deeper colored underparts, T. l. lomitensis is of a duller color (than either ludovicianus or berlandieri) with its underparts either pale or almost white, T. l. miamensis contains darker rusty chestnut upperparts and deeper colored below.
+Several differences are seen among the subspecies.
+In contrast to T. l. ludovicianus, T. l. berlandieri is of a slightly smaller build, but possesses a larger bill, the upperparts are duller brown with deeper colored underparts, T. l. lomitensis is of a duller color (than either T. l. ludovicianus or T. l. berlandieri) with its underparts either pale or almost white, T. l. miamensis contains darker rusty chestnut upperparts and deeper colored below.
 T. l. burleighi is duller and sootier with less distinct tail markings, T. l. mesophilus has paler underparts and a whiter supercilium, and T. l. tropicalis is darker than all races, and contains heavier bars than T. l. berlandieri.